Pelagianism: Pelagian manuscripts

-Early modern era
+Influence in early modern thought

-During the modern era, Pelagianism continued to be used as an epithet against orthodox Christians.
+During the modern era, Pelagianism continued to be used as an epithet against unorthodox Christians.
 However, there were also some authors who had essentially Pelagian views according to Nelson's definition.
 Nelson argued that many of those considered the predecessors to modern liberalism took Pelagian or Pelagian-adjacent positions on the problem of evil.
 For instance, Leibniz, who coined the word theodicy in 1710, rejected Pelagianism but nevertheless proved to be "a crucial conduit for Pelagian ideas".
 He argued that "Freedom is deemed necessary in order that man may be deemed guilty and open to punishment."
-In De doctrina christiana, John Milton argued that "if, because of God's decree, man could not help but fall ... then God's restoration of fallen man was a matter of justice not grace".
+Similarly In De doctrina christiana, John Milton argued that "if, because of God's decree, man could not help but fall ... then God's restoration of fallen man was a matter of justice not grace".
 Milton also argued for other positions that could be considered Pelagian, such as that "The knowledge and survey of vice, is in this world ... necessary to the constituting of human virtue."
 Jean-Jacques Rousseau made nearly identical arguments for that point.
 John Locke argued that the idea that "all Adams Posterity [are] doomed to Eternal Infinite Punishment, for the Transgression of Adam" was "little consistent with the Justice or Goodness of the Great and Infinite God".
 He did not accept that original sin corrupted human nature, and argued that man could live a Christian life (although not "void of slips and falls") and be entitled to justification.